karlospn/sonarqube-scan-inside-a-dockerfile/README.md

-# Run a sonarqube scan when building a container image
+# Setting up a SonarQube scan when building a .NET Core container image

 This repository contains a practical example about how to execute a sonarqube scan when building a container image.